tomasbjerre/git-changelog-lib/README.md

  * Be posted to MediaWiki ([here](https://github.com/tomasbjerre/git-changelog-lib/tree/screenshots/sandbox) is an example)
  * Or just be printed to STDOUT

+It can integrate with Jira and/or GitHub to retrieve the title of issues.

 There are some screenshots [here](https://github.com/tomasbjerre/git-changelog-lib/tree/screenshots/sandbox).

 ## Usage